-- 7.20 The election expenses allowed by the law to be incurred by a candidate include the expenses he/she incurs for the preparation and publication of EAs, and he/she should therefore be careful in planning how much he/she should spend in this area.
-(For the definition of election expenses, please see s 2 of the ECICO) - 7.21 Subject to the maximum amount that can be incurred by a candidate for election expenses [s 24 of the ECICO], there is no restriction as to the quantity of EAs employed by him/her.
-The maximum amount allowed for an RR election is specified in the Maximum Amount of Election Expenses (Rural Representative Election) Regulation (please see para.
-15.15 of Chapter 15 for details). - 7.22 The costs incurred for the display of EAs must be counted as election expenses.
-A candidate must not incur election expenses exceeding the prescribed maximum amount, otherwise he/she will commit an offence.
-However, if election expenses exceeding the prescribed maximum amount have been incurred by a candidate, he/she may apply to the CFI for a relief order according to the relevant legislation.
+- 9.19 Materials published by any person, including a candidate, for the purpose of prejudicing the election of a candidate or candidates are treated as EAs, if reference could be made from the materials to identify the candidate(s) being prejudiced. - 9.20 The election expenses allowed by the law to be incurred by a candidate include the expenses he/she incurs for the preparation and publication of EAs, and he/she should therefore be careful in planning how much he/she should spend in this area.
+(For the definition of election expenses, see s 2 of the ECICO.) - 9.21 Subject to the maximum amount that can be incurred by a candidate for election expenses [s 24 of the ECICO], there is no restriction as to the quantity of EAs employed by him/her.
+The maximum amounts allowed for the elections of GCs, FCs and the ECC are specified in the Maximum Amount of Election Expenses (Legislative Council Election) Regulation (for details, see para.
+17.16 of Chapter 17).
+[Amended in October 2021]

+- 9.22 The costs incurred for the display of EAs must be counted as election expenses.
+A candidate must not incur election expenses in excess of the prescribed maximum amount, otherwise he/she will commit an offence.
+However, if election expenses in excess of the prescribed maximum amount have been incurred by a candidate, he/she may apply to the CFI for a relief order according to the relevant legislation.
 The CFI may make an order relieving the candidate from consequences of the illegal conduct if it is satisfied that the illegal conduct caused by the act was due to inadvertence, an accidental miscalculation or any other reasonable cause and was not due to bad faith, and considers that the candidate should not be subjected to corresponding penalties/punishments under the principle of justice [s 31 of the ECICO].
-Any person who, because of any reason not due to bad faith, may need to incur election expenses exceeding the prescribed maximum amount should seek independent legal advice to ascertain whether the statutory requirements for applying a court relief order may be fulfilled before incurring such election expenses. - 7.23 A candidate must ensure the correctness and accuracy of the factual information in his/her EAs.
-In particular, a candidate is reminded to comply with the requirements for obtaining prior written consent of support from other persons or organisations, which are summarised in Chapter 17.
+Any person who, because of any reason not due to bad faith, may need to incur election expenses in excess of the prescribed maximum amount should seek independent legal advice to ascertain whether the statutory requirements for applying a court relief order may be fulfilled before incurring such election expenses.
+[Added in June 2020] - 9.23 A candidate must ensure the correctness and accuracy of factual information in his/her EAs.
+In particular, a candidate is reminded to comply with the requirements for obtaining prior written consent of support from other persons or organisations, which are summarised in Chapter 19.
 If a candidate has any question about the legal requirements on EAs and election expenses, he/she should seek independent legal advice.
-(For criminal sanctions, see ss 25, 26 and 27 of the ECICO)
+(For criminal sanctions, see ss 25, 26 and 27 of the ECICO.)
+[Amended in June 2016 and June 2020]